Swanson-Hysell-Group/2020_large_igneous_provinces/README.md

 These modules can be installed via pip or conda.

-The full computational environment used to execute this code can be found within the XXX file in this repository.
+The full computational environment used to execute this code can be found within the LIP_python2.yml file in this repository.

 ### Matlab